antic-ml/LEDSnapper/README.md

 There are 3 different versions of the board.
 Check the PCB layout images below to see which one you require.
 Below each image you will find the name of the associated Gerber files for that board.
+The board used in the photos above is board #1.

 ![5V8-LSB-PCB](images/5V8-LSB-PCB.png)